GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 enters the service worker that is controlling the document.
 {% endAside %}

-### Cross Origin Opener Policy
+### Cross Origin Opener Policy {: #coop }
-COOP (Cross Origin Opener Policy) allows you to ensure that a top-level window is isolated from other documents by putting them in a different browsing context group, so that they cannot directly interact with the top-level window.
+[COOP (Cross Origin Opener Policy)](https://github.com/whatwg/html/pull/5334/files) allows you to ensure that a top-level window is isolated from other documents by putting them in a different browsing context group, so that they cannot directly interact with the top-level window.
 For example, if a document with COOP opens a pop-up, its `window.opener` will be `null`.
 Also, the `.closed` property of the opener's reference to it will return `true`.

 ![COOP](coop1.png)